Swissquote vs TeleTrade Comparison

 Which broker offers more trading platforms?

-For trading platforms Swissquote supports a Proprietary Platform and Desktop Platform (Windows), whereas TeleTrade supports a Desktop Platform (Windows) and ZuluTrade., neither have cTrader and DupliTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Swissquote offers a Proprietary Platform and Desktop Platform (Windows), whereas TeleTrade supports a Desktop Platform (Windows) and ZuluTrade.
+Neither have cTrader and DupliTrade

 Does Swissquote offer MetaTrader?
 Does TeleTrade offer MetaTrader?